Michael Jackson to Led Zeppelin: Most expensive concert tickets ever sold

 Queen Bey’s 2023 Renaissance World Tour is one of the most talked-about events of the year.
 From featuring a performance by her daughter, Blue Ivy, to witnessing some electrifying performances by the pop icon, along with astonishing lights and costumes, the tour has it all.

 And when it comes to such a heavy-weight star concert, tickets are expected to be rather expensive.
-According to Billboard, ticket prices vary depending on the seat category and the country, but an average seat might have a price tag of around USD 350.
-For the ones located closer to the stage, tickets cost between USD 900 and USD 3,000 with the premium package costing USD 5,000 in certain cities.
+According to Billboard, ticket prices vary depending on the seat category and the country, but an average seat might have a price tag of around USD 350 (INR 28,752.50).
+For the ones located closer to the stage, tickets cost between USD 900 and USD 3,000 (INR 73,935 and 2.4 lakh approx.) with the premium package costing USD 5,000 (INR 4.1 lakh approx.) in certain cities.

 In fact, the high prices of her concert led to inflation in Sweden after she performed in Stockholm in February 2023.
 According to the chief economist of Danske Bank, the tour resulted in increased hotel, restaurant and recreation prices fuelled by higher demand from fans visiting.